phoenix-rtos/phoenix-rtos-doc/introduction.md

 In 1979, a team from Rochester University presented a framework for a distributed computing environment, which consisted of three large computers (IBM 360, DEC KL10, and CERF) and a gateway minicomputer (Data General Eclipse) connected to terminals, the ARPANET network and local PALO minicomputers over the fast Ethernet.
 The minicomputer chosen as a gateway processor was controlled by the Aleph operating system based on message passing.
 This operating system was a precursor to the new operating system architecture called microkernel architecture.
 In this architecture, the operating system kernel is considerably reduced and is responsible only for basic functions like memory management, process management, simple I/O operations and inter-process communication using message passing.
 Device drivers are partially or completely moved to the user level and are implemented as regular processes handling I/O messages from other parts of the system.
 The message passing restricts interactions between system modules to a well-structured format that discourages poorly defined dependencies between processes.
 This approach dramatically increases system scalability.
 Operating system modules may interact with modules located on remote computers in the same way as with local modules.
 All system modules are implemented as user level servers providing a set of services for other modules and can be easily removed or added as needed by a given system, allowing for high configurability and modularity.

 The Accent operating system, developed at CMU, was the successor of the Aleph (RIG) project.
-Accent stands out as a relatively pure example of a communication-oriented operating system, i.e. an operating system which uses the abstraction of communication between processes as its basic organising principle.
+Accent stands out as a relatively pure example of a communication-oriented operating system, i.e. an operating system which uses the abstraction of communication between processes as its basic organizing principle.
 The integration of a virtual memory support, file access and inter-process communication in Accent contribute to improved performance when compared to previous communication-oriented systems (e.g. [1]) as well as a more ‘transparent’ network operating system design.

 ### <span style="color:violet">Operating systems for personal computers</span>